-In accordance with the respective terms agreed.
-DB Group Members may, in particular, act as Board of Directors members, distributors, subdistributors, custodians, sub-custodians, fund managers or investment advisors, and may offer to provide financial and banking transactions to the Investment Company.
-The Board of Directors of the Investment Company is aware that conflicts of interest may arise due to the functions that DB Group Members perform in relation to the Investment Company.
-In respect of such eventualities, each DB Group Member has undertaken to endeavor, to a reasonable extent, to resolve such conflicts of interest equitably (with regard to the Members' respective duties and responsibilities), and to ensure that the interests of the Investment Company and of the shareholders are not adversely affected.
+In accordance with the respective terms agreed, DB Group Members may, in particular, act as a Board of Directors member, sales agent or subagent, custodian, sub-custodian, fund manager or investment advisor, and may offer to provide sub-custodian services to the Investment Company.
+The Board of Directors of the Investment Company is aware that conflicts of interest may arise due to the functions that members of the DB Group adopt in relation to the Investment Company.
+In respect of such eventualities, each DB Group Member has undertaken to endeavor, to a reasonable extent, to resolve such conflicts of interest equitably (with regard to the Members' respective duties and responsibilities), and to ensure that the interests of the Investment Company and of the investors are not adversely affected.
 The Board of Directors of the Investment Company is of the view that DB Group Members possess the required aptitude and competence to perform such duties.

 The Board of Directors of the Investment Company is of the view that the interests of the Investment Company and those of the entities mentioned above may be in conflict with each other.
 The Investment Company has taken appropriate measures to avoid conflicts of interest.
-In the event of unavoidable conflicts of interest, the Board of Directors of the Investment Company will endeavor to ensure that conflicts of interest are handled fairly and resolved in favor of the fund.
+In the event of unavoidable conflicts of interest, the Board of Directors of the Investment Company will endeavor to ensure that conflicts of interest are handled fairly and resolved in favor of the sub-fund(s).
 It is a principle of the Management Company to take all reasonable steps to establish organizational structures and to apply effective administrative measures to enable the identification, handling and monitoring of the conflicts in question.
 In addition, the Management Company's management is responsible for ensuring that the systems, controls and procedures of the Management Company for the identification, monitoring and resolution of conflicts of interest are appropriate.

-Transactions with or between Associated Persons may be conducted for each sub-fund with respect to the respective sub-fund assets, provided that such transactions are in the best interests of the investors
+Transactions with or between Associated Persons may be conducted for each sub-fund with respect to the respective sub-fund assets, provided that such transactions are in the best interests of the investors.